-By Cat Grayson.
-Last Updated 8th November 2023.
+By Stephen Kane.
+Last Updated 3rd January 2024.
 Going to work every day seems like such a safe thing to do.
 We don’t expect to be assaulted in the course of our working day, but for some people, this is a reality.
 Some workplaces have a higher risk of assault, such as clubs, bars, hospitals, GP surgeries, care homes, and prisons, but wherever you were assaulted, you can be sure that if it isn’t your fault, you could claim compensation.

 Within the sections below, you can find out more about what constitutes an assault at work, how we can help you see the amount of compensation you could recover, as well as information on the personal injury claims time limit for an assault at work in the UK.